-This section contains the procedures to update the firmware or add calibration coefficients to the Micro SD card.
+This section contains the procedures to update the firmware, add calibration coefficients to the Micro SD card, and solutions to long cable operation.
 The DSM4000 should be in the READY mode while these changes are being made.
 This will have no effect on the operation.
 The procedures described in this section are written for use in a Windows XP operating system.